gradle/gradle/design-docs/component-metadata.md

 - ~~All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted~~
 - ~~Test cases from earlier stories will be modified or replaced by the test cases here~~

+## Story: Build script targets component selection rule to particular module

+This story adds some convenience DSL to target a selection rule a particular group or module:

+### User visible changes

+    configurations.all {
+        resolutionStrategy {
+            componentSelection {
+                group("foo") { ComponentSelection selection ->
+                }
+                group("foo").module("bar") { ComponentSelection selection ->
+                }
+                module("foo:bar") { ComponentSelection selection ->
+                }
+            }
+        }

+### Test cases

+- Use rule to control selection of components within a specific module.
+- Multiple rules can target a particular module: combine a group and a module targeted rule
+- Rules are not fired for components of non-targeted module.
+- If a rule requires metadata input, that rule does not trigger metadata download for non-targeted modules.
+- Useful error message when:
+    - 'group' value is empty or null
+    - 'module' value is empty or null
+    - 'module' value that has preceding 'group' contains ':' character
+    - 'module' value that has no preceding group does not match `group:module` pattern
+    - 'group' or 'module' value contains invalid characters: '*', '+', ???

+## Open issues

+- Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository

 ## Story: Build reports reasons for failure to resolve due to custom component selection rules

 To make it easy to diagnose why no components match a particular version selector, this story adds context to the existing